brandonpittman/gridsome-plugin-tailwindcss/README.md

 [Example project](http://github.com/brandonpittman/gridsome-plugin-tailwindcss-ffs)

 This plugin will add [Tailwind](http://tailwindcss.com) to your [Gridsome](http://gridsome.org) project.
-You're on your own for adding the actually `@tailwind` directives in your own CSS.
+You're on your own for adding the actual `@tailwind` directives in your own CSS.
 Adding them for you would be a hassle for you in the long run.

 To use this plugin, run `npm install -D gridsome-plugin-tailwindcss` add the following to your `gridsome.config.js`.